-If mailing the application form and supporting documentation, please send the documents to 2 North Meridian Street, 3-O, Indianapolis, IN 46204.
+When mailing the application form and supporting documentation, please send the documents to: Indiana Department of Health, Food Protection Division, 2 North Meridian Street, 7th Floor, Indianapolis, IN 46204.

 When applying to become a Wild Mushroom Identifier, please submit one piece of documentation to qualify to Identify Morel mushrooms and two pieces of documentation to qualify to identify any other wild mushrooms.